jrswab/go-pwa-forge/README.md

 ### Prerequisites

 - Go 1.20 or higher
-- Node.js (for TailwindCSS)
+- HTMX (dowload and save into `static/`)
 - Make

 ### Available Commands

-- `make run` - Start development server with templ generation and TailwindCSS compilation
+- `make run` - Starts a local development server with templ generation and TailwindCSS compilation
-- `make pipeline` - Build assets for deployment
+- `make pipeline` - Build assets for deployment (this is used by Github)

 ## Deployment